It's may be no necessity to keep lines, polygons, and hatches in different tools.

 Last, lines, at this moment, are useful.
 When creating symbol fills, you have to draw it with lines at first place.
 Maybe this should change, though.

 For the last part, yes, create another wish, my friend.

 I can work with the headline, but I think (poly)lines, splines & circles are distinctly different in their creation.

 I frequently use the hatch tool for closed shapes with a transparent background to create a boundary that allows me to quickly display the hatch if required.
 Elsewhere in the forum there is a wish to provide display control of each vector forming the edge.
 If this was a possibility then I think merging hatching and lines would become a possibility.
 Obviously you would also need to consider the display of "arrows" at the nodes.

 Splines have the same problem as arcs in 3D modelling e.g. they become facetted (like Sketchup), for AC to hatch a spline it requires a conversion to arcs, so merging in that situation is currently unlikely.

 Again Circles & particularly ellipses bring their own geometric challenges for hatching, but could they be adequately approximated?
 It should be possible but that's one for GS.

-Apple iMac macOS Ventura / AC27UKI (most recent builds)
+Apple iMac Intel i9 / macOS Sonoma / AC27UKI (most recent builds.. if they work)